Voynich MS - Note from the author

 - The biographies of the main players in the history of the MS are undergoing some revision, for the case of Barschius with some new material kindly provided by other researchers, and for Marci by taking into account important additional references.
 For the others it is still on-going.

-- Existing transcriptions of the text of the Voynich MS have been compared, and all have been converted into a single, common format, which allows processing of all files by the same tools.
+- Existing transliterations of the text of the Voynich MS have been compared, and all have been converted into a single, common format, which allows processing of all files by the same tools.
 Details are explained on this page, which also has links to more detailed descriptions.
-Links to all transcription files are provided near the bottom of that page,
+Links to all transliteration files are provided near the bottom of that page.
+The terminology has been changed to use the more correct term 'transliteration' rather than 'transcription'.

 - The oldest known reference to the Voynich MS, namely the 1639 letter from Kircher to Moretus, was already digitised and published on this page in May 2016.
 More recently, a transcription and translation of the letter have been added.